 The story begins at Burning Man

 Well back in 2016, I met a Finn at Burning Man.
 At first it started off as rendezvous in different countries.
 One great thing about cross-continental long distance relationships is that you get to have dates all around the world.
 Somewhere along the way though it became serious, so we both started looking for jobs in each other’s countries.
-On Valentine’s Day this year, my Finn (Kimmo) proposed to me, but I’ll save that story for another time.
-During that same week Kimmo was visiting me in LA, I got a job offer from a tech company in Helsinki.
+During one of Kimmo’s visits to LA back in February 2019, I got a job offer from a tech company in Helsinki.
 The stars aligned for us that week and that’s why I’m packing up and heading to the North Pole… I mean Finland.

 Anyway, I thought it would be fun to record my experiences and give the world a glimpse into Helsinki from an outsider perspective, as well as give Finns an insider look into LA.
 I’d also love for this blog to be interactive and collaborative.
 That means I’ll welcome any tips from Finns and for my LA people to keep me updated on all things Los Angeles.
 So let’s find out if Finland really is the happiest country in the world.
 I sure hope it is!